-If you see a naturopathic (a form of medicine that focuses on holistic, proactive prevention and comprehensive diagnosis and treatment) or a complementary (non-mainstream) medicine doctor, they might say that you have adrenal fatigue.
+If you see a naturopathic (a system of alternative medicine based on the theory that diseases can be successfully treated or prevented without the use of drugs, by techniques such as control of diet, exercise, and massage) or a complementary (non-mainstream) medicine doctor, they might say that you have adrenal fatigue.
 Yet most traditional doctors say this condition isn’t real.

 What Is It?